IamBeltran/month-class/README.md

 ## Datebook option

-The option `datebook` is a collection of scheduled activities,
+The option `datebook` is a collection of scheduled activities, must be an array of objects that follow the following characteristics

 | Property      | Type      | Description                                                              |
 |---------------|-----------|--------------------------------------------------------------------------|